-For some of us, this is not something that can be taken for granted, and instead of feeling secure about your parents’, partners’ or children’s feelings, you may fret about them, mistrust them, and become more anxious.
+For some of us, this is not something that can be taken for granted, and instead of feeling secure about your parents’, partners’, or children’s feelings, you may fret about them, mistrust them, and become more anxious.

 The problem lies not in other people, but in our own struggle to maintain a sense of emotional constancy, in our own lack of emotional permanence.
-But although this might be a problem, and it can be, it also means that we might be able to develop the possibility of taking stock of our own capacity to maintain emotional stability, and so improve things for ourselves and for the people around us.
+But although this might be a problem, and it can be, it also means that we might be able to develop the possibility of taking stock of our own capacity to maintain emotional stability, and so work to improve things for ourselves and for the people around us.

 How Emotional Permanence Develops